haseeb-cb/fundamentals-of-gis/Content/9_Exercise.md

 Work individually or in pairs.
 Complete the exercise and write a short reflection.
 Include at the following:

-1. Downloading the two datasets described above and importing the spreadsheet data as point layers
+1. Download 9_Exercise_data.zip from the [Github repository](https://github.com/rowan8k/fundamentals-of-gis/tree/master/Data), save it in a folder for this exercise, and extract the contents from the zip.
+And importing the spreadsheet data as point layers
 2. Finding where the respondents from Töölö and Vuosaari (neighbourhoods in Helsinki) prefer and don’t prefer to have windmills
 	- Discovering the standard deviational ellipses of the preferences of respondents from Töölö and Vuosaari.
 3. Visualizing and composing at least 3 maps of the NIMBY attitudes, including: